ilanaliouchouche/KANBert/README.md

 ## Kolmogorov-Arnold Networks (KAN)

-Kolmogorov-Arnold Networks (KANs) are a new type of neural network that take a fundamentally different approach to learning compared to traditional MLPs.
-While MLPs have fixed activation functions on nodes (or “neurons”), KANs have learnable activation functions on edges (or “weights”).
-This simple change significantly enhances the network’s performance and interpretability.
+Kolmogorov–Arnold Networks (KANs) are a new type of neural network that take a fundamentally different approach to learning compared to traditional MLPs.
+While MLPs use fixed activation functions at the nodes (or “neurons”), KANs place learnable univariate functions on the edges (or “weights”).

-In KANs, each weight parameter is replaced by a univariate function, typically parameterized as a spline.
-This architecture allows KANs to learn both the compositional structure of a problem and the optimal univariate functions, resulting in highly accurate models.
+In KANs, each weight is replaced by a univariate function, typically parameterized as a spline.
+This allows the model to learn both the compositional structure of a problem and the optimal form of each transformation, often leading to compact and highly accurate models.

 <p align="center">
     <img src="images/mlp_vs_kan.png" alt="KAN vs MLP" width="300">